up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-on-xgs-pon-with-the-bfw-solutions-was-110.md

 ## Determine if you're an XGS-PON subscriber

-!!! info "2Gbps or higher packages"
+!!! info "2Gbps or higher tiers"
-    If you're subscribed to 2 GIG speed or a similar 2Gbps or higher package, skip past to [Purchase a WAS-110].
+    If you're subscribed to 2 GIG speed or a similar 2Gbps or higher tier, skip past to [Purchase a WAS-110].

 There are two (2) methods to determine if you're an XGS-PON subscriber.
 First, through the [Web UI](#with-web-ui) Fiber Status page, and second, by inspecting the SFP [transceiver](#with-the-transceiver).